How to Heal Your Relationship With Money

 Break the Codependency

 This was a beautiful but difficult lesson when I started traveling on very little.
-I quickly realized that life cost a lot less than I imagined it would.
+I quickly realized that life costs a lot less than I imagined it would.
 My life became infinitely more amazing and I made a small fraction of what I once did.
 I met so many people around the world living on less than a dollar a day, locals and westerners alike.
 I discovered communities where people didn’t use money at all.
 I lived in the jungle where fruit was literally falling out of the trees and rotting on the ground, what a perfect reminder that the Earth always provides.
 And I found fulfillment and happiness without money.

 Basically, I ended my codependent relationship with money.